Fuel CompareMyFitnessPal vs YAZIO11 min read

 Winner: MyFitnessPal

-MyFitnessPal's 14-million-entry database is the largest in the category.
+MyFitnessPal's 20-million-entry database is the largest in the category.
 For US users eating branded, commercially packaged food, coverage is nearly comprehensive.
-Whatever you eat — from national chains to regional brands to specialty products — there is almost always an entry in the database.
-The crowd-sourced model introduces accuracy variance — duplicate entries for the same product, incorrect macro data, and limited serving sizes are common complaints — but the sheer volume means you can usually find a correct entry among the options if you are willing to compare a few versions.
+Whatever you eat, from national chains to regional brands to specialty products, there is almost always an entry in the database.
+The crowd-sourced model introduces accuracy variance.
+Duplicate entries for the same product, incorrect macro data, and limited serving sizes are common complaints.
+The sheer volume means you can usually find a correct entry among the options if you are willing to compare a few versions.

-MyFitnessPal's database has accuracy variance within a massive pool of entries — the volume itself provides a correction mechanism because multiple entries for the same product increase your odds of finding an accurate one.
+MyFitnessPal's database has accuracy variance within a massive pool of entries.
+The volume itself provides a correction mechanism because multiple entries for the same product increase your odds of finding an accurate one.
 YAZIO's database has accuracy problems within a smaller pool, and the errors are harder to detect because fewer alternative entries exist for comparison.
-A missing entry in MyFitnessPal is inconvenient; a wrong entry in YAZIO is more insidious because you may not realize your daily totals are inaccurate until your progress stalls unexpectedly and you begin questioning your adherence rather than your tool.
+A missing entry in MyFitnessPal is inconvenient.
+A wrong entry in YAZIO is more insidious because you may not realize your daily totals are inaccurate until your progress stalls unexpectedly.

 Winner: YAZIO

-MyFitnessPal locks barcode scanning behind its $19.99/month Premium subscription.
+MyFitnessPal locked barcode scanning behind its Premium subscription in late 2022.
 On the free tier, you must manually search for foods by name.
-For users who eat packaged products daily — which is most users — this paywall adds significant friction to the most common logging action.
-The decision to lock barcode scanning behind Premium is one of MyFitnessPal's most criticized monetization choices.
+For users who eat packaged products daily, which is most users, this paywall adds significant friction to the most common logging action.
+The 2022 decision caused a wave of user backlash and is widely cited in app reviews and forums as the trigger for many long-term MFP users switching to alternatives.
+YAZIO was a primary beneficiary of that migration.

 Winner: YAZIO

 YAZIO is one of the best-designed nutrition apps on the market.
-The interface is visually polished — clean layouts, smooth transitions, thoughtful typography, and a cohesive design language that makes daily logging feel pleasant.
+The interface is visually polished: clean layouts, smooth transitions, thoughtful typography, and a cohesive design language that makes daily logging feel pleasant.
 The intermittent fasting timer integrates naturally into the daily view.
 The macro summary is clear and attractive.
-Opening YAZIO feels like using a product that cares about design.

 Winner: YAZIO